Carroll Shelby: As constructor

 One year after retiring from driving in October 1960 for health reasons, Shelby opened a high-performance driving school with Pete Brock: the Shelby School of High Performance Driving at the Riverside track.

-He also opened the Shelby-American performance equipment and customization company in the Los Angeles area.
+Shelby also opened the Shelby-American performance equipment and customization company in the Los Angeles area.
 Shelby's visits to European limited-production car factories led him to believe that “America was missing a big bet, a winning bet": "the design and production of an all-purpose, all-American sports or grand touring car that you could drive to market and also race during the weekend..."
 Shelby's starting point was putting a 300-brake horsepower V8 on an Austin Healey-type chassis, so that the combination weighed less than 2600 lb.

 Shelby became interested in the potential of the AC Ace chassis, especially after Bristol Aeroplane Company stopped building automobile engines, and the sales with the Ford Zephyr engine were declining in September 1961.
 Shelby contacted Charles Hurlock of AC, who agreed to provide the chassis on credit.
 Dave Evans of Ford Motor Company agreed to provide 221 cuin and 260 cuin V8 engines with transmissions also on credit.
 The new car, called the Carroll Shelby Experimental or CSX0001, was marketed as the Shelby AC Cobra, then AC Cobra, and eventually, the Ford Cobra.
 Production began in March 1962, with 75 cars sold by the end of the year.
 One hundred cars had been built by April 1963, the first 75 with the 260-cubic-inch engine, followed by a 289 cuin engine.
 The 427 Cobra prototype was built in October 1964.

 Shelby started racing his creation in October 1962 at Riverside, with Billy Krause driving the CSX0002.
 Racing experience from 1963 indicated that further modifications were necessary to make the Cobra competitive with the Ferrari GT cars; in particular, the AC roadster body needed to be replaced with a lower-drag enclosed coupe body for high-speed circuits.
 The result was the Shelby Daytona Coupe, which took three GT class wins on the 1964 World Sportscar Championship GT circuit, including Le Mans and the Tourist Trophy at Goodwood, plus the Sports Car Club of America's U.S. GT Championship.
 Then in 1965, Shelby American Cobra won the International Championship for GT Manufacturers.